jbueza/Mojo/README.md

 * Aspect-oriented programming for intercepting functionality (before, after, around)
 * Dependency injection on any plugin (pull jQuery plugins into your application when you need them)
 * Publish/Subscribe (by pulling in the pubsub plugin into your application sandbox)
-* Any other jQuery plugin (jqModal for dialogs, jcarousel for carousels, bbq for History, etc)
+* Use any other jQuery plugin (jqModal for dialogs, jcarousel for carousels, bbq for History, etc)
 * Binders (controllers) are mapped to DOM elements to give components functionality
 * Binders are used as a way of creating implementation silos (LoginBinder, RegistrationBinder, ChatBinder, NavigationBinder)